 In Ireland you can have an abortion for any pregnancy that is less than 12 weeks.

 - If you have been pregnant for less than 9 weeks, the IFPA can provide you with an early medical abortion.
 This is sometimes called the abortion pill.
 You will need to have two appointments with a three-day wait in between them.

 - If you are between 9 and 12 weeks pregnant you can have your first appointment at an IFPA clinic, then we can refer you to have a medical or surgical abortion in a hospital.

 If you are over 12 weeks pregnant, you can only get an abortion if there is a risk of serious harm to your health or if you have a diagnosis of a fatal foetal anomaly.
 If you are over 12 weeks pregnant but want an abortion for different reasons, you may need to travel abroad for abortion care.

 Abortion care is free for women living in the Republic of Ireland.
 We also provide specialist pregnancy counselling at no charge.
 This service is funded by the HSE.

 Getting an abortion at the IFPA

 We support any decision that you make about a pregnancy, and we are here to listen and help you carry out your decision whether that is parenting, abortion or adoption.
-Our free counselling service provides information, emotional support, and social work support for women and girls going through a pregnancy, as well as their families and partners.
+Our free counselling service provides information and emotional support for women and girls going through a pregnancy, as well as their families and partners.